balakrishnapadi/freshstart/README.md

-# 🍎 Anvidas - Fresh Morning Food Delivery
+# 🍎 Vipra Pakashala - Fresh Morning Food Delivery

-Anvidas is your trusted partner for fresh morning nutrition.
+Vipra Pakashala is your trusted partner for fresh morning nutrition.
 We deliver healthy breakfast essentials including ragi idly, ragi java, fresh fruits, and sprouts directly to your doorstep before you start your day.

 ## 🌟 Features